strace - trace system calls and signals

 activity on file descriptors 3 and 5 use

--e write=3,5.
-Note that this is independent
+--write=3,5.
+Note that this is independent from the

 - -e quiet=set